5x5 storage unit vs 5x10 storage unit

 What items won’t fit in a 5x5 storage unit that will fit in a 5x10?

-Large appliances and bulky furniture—like refrigerators, washers and dryers (side-by-side), couches, large desks, and oversized dressers—typically won't fit in a 5x5 unit but will fit in a 5x10.
+Large appliances and bulky furniture—like refrigerators, washers and dryers (side-by-side), couches, large desks, and oversized dressers—typically won't fit in a 5x5 unit but may fit in a 5x10 depending on what else you're storing.
 Be sure to measure your items beforehand to confirm they'll fit.

 Other Storage Unit Size Information